 Céad míle fáilte – a hundred thousand welcomes to my website.
-Below you will find the results of over almost two years of work in relation to creating a new Irish watch brand.
+Below you will find the results of work started in 2018 in relation to creating a new Irish watch brand.
 I hope you enjoy reading about the journey I’ve taken to create the product I am looking to share with people.
 I look forward to any comments you may want to send me at the brand's Instagram account:

 Setting up this Irish brand I wanted to insert Irish elements into a watch brand that people would be happy to own based on its: